 On March 11, 2024, the GoA announced a wholesale electricity market redesign and associated interim regulations.
-This announcement followed a review process that kicked off in mid-2023 and was based on the GoA's acceptance of recommendations made to the Minister of Affordability and Utilities by the AESO and the Market Surveillance Administrator to pursue detailed design work on a "Restructured Energy Market".
-While these changes have had an immediate impact on market stability, TransAlta believes the near-term impacts on the Company's existing assets will be muted given current market conditions, while new growth projects will be paused until the new market structure is defined.
+While these changes have had an immediate impact on market stability, TransAlta believes the nearterm impacts on the Company's existing assets will be muted given current market conditions, while new growth projects in Alberta will be paused until the new market structure is defined.
 The Company will remain actively involved in the design process through consultation efforts with the GoA and associated agencies.